o-t-w/blog/src/content/blog/relative-color.md

 Each color channel can either be directly specified or taken from the origin color and modified using math functions like `calc()`.

-Example of setting the lightness to 20% but keeping the chroma and hue the same as the origin color:
+Example of setting the lightness to 20% but keeping the chroma (chroma means saturation) and hue the same as the origin color:
 ```css
 background-color: lch(from var(--color) 20% c h)
 ```